dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 This proposal repeals the Window Hosts (Monitors) proposal from Silk.NET 1.0 Preview 4.
 All child surfaces must be hosted by another surface or be the "root surface".

+Note that there are some complex interactions with the `ISurfaceWindow.State` property and `VideoMode` given that the former allows changing to exclusive fullscreen and the latter allows changing exclusive fullscreen mode.
+This raised a number of questions about whether using the latter without the former should invoke implicit changes to the former.
+Ultimately, it was decided that this would be bug prone and very hard to implement, as such the following requirements are placed on implementors of this component:
+- If the Window component is supported, `AvailableVideoModes` shall return a single-element list containing `default` when `ISurfaceWindow.State` is not `WindowState.ExclusiveFullscreen` and not `WindowState.WindowedFullscreen`.
+- If the Window component is supported, `AvailableVideoModes` shall either return a single-element list containing `default` or return a list containing the `default` video mode along with all exclusive video modes when `ISurfaceWindow.State` is `WindowState.WindowedFullscreen`.
+- If the Window component is supported, `AvailableVideoModes` shall return a list of exclusive video modes when `ISurfaceWindow.State` is `WindowState.ExclusiveFullscreen`, except where the `AvailableVideoModes` implementation includes exclusive video modes when `ISurfaceWindow.State` is `WindowState.WindowedFullscreen`, in which case `AvailableVideoModes` shall return the same list for both `WindowState.WindowedFullscreen` and `WindowState.ExclusiveFullscreen`.
+- If the Window component is supported and `ISurfaceWindow.State` is currently `WindowState.ExclusiveFullscreen`, `ISurfaceWindow.State` shall be changed to `WindowState.WindowedFullscreen` (raising the appropriate events as necessary) when `ISurfaceDisplay.VideoMode` is set to the `default` video mode.
+- If the Window component is supported and `ISurfaceWindow.State` is currently `WindowState.WindowedFullscreen`, `ISurfaceWindow.State` shall be changed to `WindowState.ExclusiveFullscreen` (raising the appropriate events as necessary) when `ISurfaceDisplay.VideoMode` is set to a non-`default` video mode.
+- If the Window component is not supported, `AvailableVideoModes` shall return a list of video modes supported in exclusive fullscreen mode and may also include the `default` video mode for non-exclusive control of the underlying window manager.
+What this means is open to the backend's interpretation, as in lieu of the Window component this could simply mean windowed fullscreen, bordered windowed, or basically anything that isn't exclusive fullscreen.
+- `IDisplay.KnownVideoModes`, if the implementation returns a non-`null` value for this property, shall contain all video modes that may be included in `AvailableVideoModes` regardless of the `State` property i.e. it includes the `default` video mode for non-exclusive and all exclusive fullscreen video modes.
+This is valid as per the `KnownVideoModes` documentation.

 # The Vulkan Component